gabelopez2523/gabelopez2523/README.md

 --------
-This project involved doing an optimization on a business of choiuce.
+This project involved doing an optimization on a business of choice.
 My project was on product optimization, finding a solution that would be the most profitable.

 [Optimization Project using Python](https://github.com/gabelopez2523/gabelopez2523/blob/main/Python%20Final%20Project.ipynb)
 -----